DHTMLX/docs-suite/docs/grid/api/grid_group_config.md

 # group

 @short: Optional.
-Enables and allows configuring of grouping in Grid columns
+Enables grouping row data by column values and allows configuring grouping settings

 :::tip pro version only
 The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-:::note
+:::info
-Note that when you initialize Grid with the `group` configuration property, the tree-like mode is enabled for Grid and it will have `type: tree` property in its configuration.
+Note that when you initialize Grid with the `group` configuration property, the tree-like mode is enabled for Grid and it will have the `type: tree` property in its configuration.
 :::

 ## Usage